vidyakothavale/Snowflake/S3_to_Snowflake_README.md

 # Snowflake S3 Integration and Data Loading

 This file contains SQL scripts for integrating Snowflake with Amazon S3, creating an external stage, and loading data from S3 into a Snowflake table.
-The script supports two methods of copying data: using a pre-defined Snowflake stage or directly referencing the S3 bucket URL.

 ---